hannahhills/STAR_Dashboard/README.md

 # **View the interactive dashboard [here](https://public.tableau.com/views/STARProject/MathDashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)**

 **Overview**
 This Tableau dashboard provides an interactive overview of STAR reading and math scores for the 2024-2025 school year at Oakgrove/Firwood.
 It includes key insights and trends to help educators and administrators analyze student performance at a glance.
-STAR is a standardized state test that students must complete monthly.
+STAR is a standardized state test that students complete monthly.

 **Files Included**
 - STAR_Project.twbx – Packaged Tableau workbook (interactive version).